 The teaching innovation project followed a linear methodology.
 In a first step, the competences need to be acquired by the Agronomic Sciences students were identified.
 Three competencies were considered to be assessed, i) C1: Critical thinking, ii) C2: Ability to synthesize and iii) C3: Ability to express in expert and non-expert forums, along with the competence G15: Critical thinking using social networks.
 In a second step, we developed a subject practice solving companies' problems using social networks in order to strengthen the G15 competence of critical thinking.
 Then, rubrics were design to complete the evaluation and implemented in students of the Degrees and Masters of Agronomic Sciences at the University of Valladolid, including a group of students from the High School Excellence Program at the University of Valladolid.
 The rubric was delivered to the students at the beginning of the semester using the University of Valladolid Moodle platform.
 Students were invited to bring their own devices (BYOD) to the center to complete the subject practices and the evaluation with e-rubric.
 Once, the students presented their subject practices to the classroom, all the students and the teachers were invited to give marks using CoRubrics tool using their own devices.
 CoRubrics tool output the students' co-evaluation and the teacher's evaluation for each student.
-CoRubrics is a digital tool that allows, i) create the rubric, ii) launch it to students and teachers by mail for evaluation, iii) data gather from students self-evaluation, teachers-evaluation and students co-evaluation, iv) assign a weight to each item measured and v) get the weigh averages of the students self-evaluation, teachers-evaluation and students co-evaluation.
+CoRubrics is a digital tool that allows, i) create the rubric, ii) launch it to students and teachers by mail for evaluation, iii) data gather from students self-evaluation, teachers-evaluation and students co-evaluation, teachers-evaluation and students co-evaluation.
 Finally, the evaluation and dissemination of the results was conduct.